top of page

 As a traveler, I enjoy it all.
 I like to go from city to city in Europe, schlepping my suitcase around, traveling on trains, and checking into multiple hotels.
 That sort of travel is simultaneously invigorating, enriching, exhausting, and liberating.
 Even the stress of making sure you get on the correct train or the pain of carrying a suitcase around can be seen as fun, at least in retrospect.

 There is an alternative, though.
 A phrase often used about cruises is "you unpack once."
 River cruise companies (and travel advisors) can make the travel experience completely seamless and as stress-free as possible.
 You can be greeted at the airport by a representative and escorted directly to the ship, or if you opt for a pre-cruise extension through the cruise line, they would take you to your hotel.
-If you prefer to be on your own, you and your travel advisor (me?) can select your preferred hotel and any tours that might interest you.
+If you prefer to be on your own, you and your travel advisor (contact me) can select your preferred hotel and any tours that might interest you.
 Once on board, you unpack and relax, knowing that your accommodations, transportation, and meals are provided for the duration of the cruise.
 The most stress you should encounter is which entree to have or which tour to take.
 Often there are three tour options each day, which usually consider different levels of activity.
 There is always the freedom to not take a tour, if you just want to explore on your own, or even stay on board.

 Another thing that I like about river cruises is that they have taken me to places that I probably would not have otherwise visited.
 When we plan trips to Europe, we usually visit typical highlights, such as Vienna, Paris, Budapest, etc, and possibly something on the outskirts of those cities.
 If you cruise the Danube, for example, you'll likely visit Vienna and Budapest, but there are spectacular, smaller towns along the way with castles, monasteries, vineyards, and so much. more that likely you would no't see any other way.